 Order Your Fave Takeaway – Or ditch the thought of lifting a pot lid and order in your fave takeaway if they’re available.
 Order those sides and starters too!

-Share Your Day – Zoom in your guests / bridal party / nearest and dearest so you can all have a laugh and lift each other’s spirits.
+Share Your Day – Zoom in or invite over (be sensible and stick to the rules) your guests / bridal party / nearest and dearest so you can all have a laugh and lift each other’s spirits.
 And recognise that one day in the not too distant future, you’ll all be together celebrating your wedding.
 And what a party that day will be.

 Quiz Night – You could spend the day with your love, then at night get on a group call with a twist.
 Ask family to get dressed up fancy, or to fancy dress.
 Choose someone like the best man or maid of honour to create a Mr & Mrs Quiz.